alex/yaffi/docs/ctypes.rst

     >>> m.sqrt(34)

-This is totally bogus, ``sqrt`` takes a ``double`` parameter, and your C compiler won't let you pass it a ``long`` with invoking automatic coercion.
+This is totally bogus, ``sqrt`` takes a ``double`` parameter, and your C compiler won't let you pass it a ``long`` without invoking automatic coercion.
-``ctypes`` on the other hand, happily uses the calling convention for ``longs``, and so calling ``m.sqrt(34)`` will either return 0 (if the floating point register at the argument should be passed in is empty), or some totally bogus value.
-When we bring in pointers to this, it becomes quite easy to crash your programs.
+``ctypes`` on the other hand, happily uses the calling convention for ``longs``, and so calling ``m.sqrt(34)`` will either return 0 (if the floating point register or stack location that the argument should be passed in is empty), or some totally bogus value.
+When we bring pointers in to this, it becomes quite easy to crash your programs.

 Verbosity
 ---------